google/WebFundamentals/src/content/en/fundamentals/payments/android-pay.md

 {% include "web/_shared/contributors/agektmr.html" %}
 {% include "web/_shared/contributors/sieke.html" %}

 Warning: Android Pay is now Pay with Google.
-To learn more about supporting Pay with Google, visit the [Google Payment API](/payments/) docs.
+This payment flow is no longer supported, instead please check the [Google Payment API](/payments/) docs.

 Android Pay enables simple and secure purchases online and eliminates the need for users to remember and manually enter their payment information.